Ambient-Impact/Elite-Dangerous-bindings/readme.md

-My Elite Dangerous bindings.
-I mostly play using the keyboard, with the mouse for headlook.
+The ship and SRV controls are almost entirely keyboard with the mouse just for headlook and camera.
+The on foot controls are optimized for [my 20-year plus experience with first-person shooters](https://www.youtube.com/watch?v=a1vCPftpeq0).

 o7